Mauthe Horse Crown Century-old Wall Clock

 The coil gong

-The coil gong and block with movement rails is typical for the period.
+The coil gong and block with attached movement rails are characteristic of the period.

 History of FMS Mauthe

-Mauthe clocks have had a long and illustrious history in Germany.
-In 1844 Friedrich Mauthe and his wife Marie founded the company in Schwenningen to produce watch parts.
-At the end of the 1860s Mauthe began to produce their own wall clocks (and movements).
-The Mauthe sons Christian (1845-1909) and James (1847-1915) took over in 1876.
-In 1886 Mauthe began manufacturing its own spring.
-Around 1900, alarm clocks, pendulum wall clocks, grandfather clocks, office clocks and so called “Buffet Uhren” or “Buffet clocks” were offered.
-In 1904 the 3rd generation took over (Eugene Schreiber (1877-1939) – son of Christian Mauthe, Dr. Fritz Mauthe (1875-1951) – son of Jacob and Mauthe Alfred (1879-1911) – son of Jacob Mauthe to build on the base of the company.
+Mauthe clocks have a long and distinguished history in Germany.
+In 1844, Friedrich Mauthe and his wife Marie founded the company in Schwenningen to produce watch parts.
+By the late 1860s, Mauthe began manufacturing its own wall clocks and movements.
+In 1876, Friedrich’s sons Christian (1845-1909) and James (1847-1915) took over the company.
+In 1886, Mauthe began producing its own springs.
+Around 1900, the company expanded its offerings to include alarm clocks, pendulum wall clocks, grandfather clocks, office clocks, and the so-called “Buffet Uhren” or “Buffet clocks.”
+In 1904, the third generation took charge: Eugene Schreiber (1877-1939), son of Christian Mauthe; Dr. Fritz Mauthe (1875-1951), son of Jacob Mauthe; and Alfred Mauthe (1879-1911), son of Jacob Mauthe, helped build upon the foundation of the company.

-In 1925 Mauthe announced a new trademark.
-It shows a right-looking eagle with outstretched wings, holding in its talons a three-part round plate with the letters F, M and S. In the 1930s the company at its peak produced about 45.000 clocks per week.
-About 60% were produced for export markets such as England.
-In the Mid-30s Mauthe started to manufacture their first wrist watches and some were supplied to the German Army (“Wehrmacht”).
-From 1946 on Mauthe re-started with the production of wrist watches.
-It was not long after that the company fell into decline.
+In 1925, Mauthe introduced a new trademark featuring a right-facing eagle with outstretched wings, clutching a three-part round plate inscribed with the letters F, M, and S. By the 1930s, the company was producing around 45,000 clocks per week, with approximately 60% destined for export markets like England.
+In the mid-1930s, Mauthe began manufacturing its first wristwatches, some of which were supplied to the German Army (“Wehrmacht”).
+After 1946, Mauthe resumed wristwatch production, but the company eventually entered a period of decline.

 1. Happy to see this – my parents in law had exactly the same clock !
 The wood was brighter and the horse stood (a bit loose) on the roof directly, so most likely a part was missing.
 We have destroyed (yes! yes!) the wooden case – quite a tough job, German quality.
 We found it sooo ugly, sooo old-fashioned!
 We left the the metal parts alive, though.
 The clock needs maintenance, because it does not continue to tick.